erlandocv/Laravel-crud/readme.md

 ## Admin page

 This page is used to display posts from DB, as if the user has admin rights.
 The User can delete, update & post here.

+## How to run

+1. composer install
+2. npm install
+3. php artisan serve